suvrotica/SuvroTuitionBlog/src/lib/posts/FuckThisFuckingShit.md

 <br>
 Who knows when the writing pen,<br>
 Will tell us of the end of hindoo days.<br>
-Go fuck yourself, you jaywalking shitter,<br>
+Go fuck yourself, you jaytalking shitter,<br>
 May surya light your ass with his rays.<br>
 <br>
 Otherwise I a man with humor very dry,<br>